makerdao/community/governance-exercises/poll-ex1-response.md

   ### Onboard $ABC to Spork Protocol - July 24, 2023
   -  Onboard the ABC to Spork with the parameters below
   -  	[onboarding parameters for token $ABC]

+I will continue to update this thread with relevant links and details as the proposal advances through the governance process.
+Thanks!